formsandflows/PACo/Documentation/PACoCo.md

 This section gives a high-level overview of the functionalities in the companion canvas app PACoCo:

 - When a user starts PACoCo, the code in the button "btn_Start" is executed.
 It contains code that needs to be run only once per app start.
 - Then, the user is navigated to the screen "Home Screen".
+The global variable "glb_Redirect" - which is defined in App.OnStart - is used for this.
+- The home screen is a screen without any data.
+This way, the canvas app is opened fast and the user can decide her-/himself which navigation menu item to go to.
-- The image shown above is how the home screen looks like.
+- The image shown above is a screenshot of the second screen.
 - When a user clicks on a navigation item, (s)he is navigated to the related screen.
-Only the home screen has implemented many components though.
+- The first screen and the second screen differ in the following points:
+  - The first screen uses navigation component PACo_Nav_A (as the home screen does) and the second screen uses navigation component PACo_Nav_B.
+  - The second screen uses the component "PACo_DetailsList_A" where the first screen does not use a component for the details list.
+This is done for testing performance.
+The details list is by far the most complex component.
+The first screen has a slightly better performance when using larger data sets.
+    - The first screen contains a few extra hidden buttons to simulate the behavior properties of the componetn "PACo_DetailsList_A".
+  - The second screen has a "Select all" checkbox in the header.
+The first screen not.
 - The items in the command bar depend on the amount of selected items (0, 1 or more than 1).
   - New > Add a new item
   - Edit > Edit the selected item
-  - Delete > Delete the selected item(s).
+  - Delete > Delete the selected item.
 A dialog box is shown first.
-  - Reload > Data is reloaded as if the app had just started.
+  - Reload > The screen is reloaded.
 A dialog box is shown first.
-- The checkbox in the header can be used to select/unselect all shown items.
-Items not shown because of a filter are not selected/unselected.
-- The first four header column can be clicked on to set its sorting.
+    - A redirection screen is used to accomplish this.
+- Header columns have been configured for sorting.
-  - A user can click the header again to change to sorting (Ascending, Descending, None).
+  - A user can click the header again to change the sorting (Ascending, Descending).
   - You can configure which column can be used for sorting.
   - Only one column can be used for sorting.
 - The width of a header column is fixed but can be configured.
 - When the total width of the columns is more wide than the available space, a horizontal scrollbar is shown.
 - The items shown in the details list can be filtered with the seach box.
-Only the first column is used for filtering.
+The column used for filtering is shown in the hint text.
   - Multiple columns can be used for filtering if needed.
 - When an item is clicked on, a panel is shown containing all properties to show.
   - The panel has an edit and delete command which is related to the same commands in the command bar.
-- The header contains a help icon which has no active code behind it.
+- The header in the home screen contains a help icon which open the webpage: https://github.com/formsandflows/PACo/
-- The header contains a settings icon to show a settings menu.
+- The header in the home screen contains a settings icon to show the settings menu.
-- The settings menu has one item: Theme
+- The settings menu has two items: Themes and Languages
-  - A settings menu can have multiple items.
-- The setting "Theme" navaigates a user to the theme screen from where a theme (Default, Dark, High-contract or Fluent UI) can be selected.
+- The setting "Themes" navigates a user to the themes screen from where a theme can be selected: Default, Dark, High-contract or Fluent UI
+- The setting "Languages" navigates a user to the languages screen from where a language can be selectd: English, Dutch
-- The header of the theme screen contains a back icon to navigate back to the home screen.
+- The header of the themes and languages screen contains a back icon to navigate back to the home screen.

 ## Responsiveness